chrispbradley/functional_test_framework/README.rst

 This framework currently supports a single standard of test database.
 In the future we would like to extend this to be able to handle an RDF annotated test database that is compatible with PMR.

-The database must consist of individual files and no directories.
-Each file that defines a functional test must have the suffix '.cmake'.
-Each file must contain valid text that can be 'included' by CMake.
+The database must consist of individual test description files or be a single test description file.
+Each test description file that defines a functional test must have the suffix '.cmake'.
+Each test description file must contain valid text that can be 'included' by CMake.
 Each file must define four variables:

 #.
 TEST_URL
 #.
 TEST_BRANCH